thingsboard/thingsboard.github.io/support-ukraine/index.md

 We support the Ukrainian army and volunteer organizations as much as we can.
 We ask you to do the same.
 Here are a few steps how you can help:

  * Raise awareness and demand your government to provide military aid.
 We really need help to protect from airstrikes.
 We can handle the ground fights on our own;
  * Support our army with donations.
-Here is the official [link](https://bank.gov.ua/ua/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi) to the wire transfer details.
-The website is in Ukrainian but Google Translate will help you.
+Here is the official [link](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi) to the wire transfer details.

-## Message to our users and clients from russia
+## Message to our users and clients from Russia

 We expect you to protest against the war!
 You are responsible for this madness because you allowed your leader to do this.